Portia

 Shakespeare Retold (Modern Verse)

-Now, Nerissa and the rest, please stand aside.
+Nerissa and you others, stand aside.

 "An Unlessoned Girl, Unschooled, Unpractised"